-StoryBOX (in Dutch called Spelfabriek) facilitates game-based language learning.
-Pupils will learn to express themselves by physically linking words and concepts to their everyday lives.
+StoryBOX (in Dutch called Spelfabriek) facilitated game-based language learning.
+Pupils learned to express themselves by physically linking words and concepts to their everyday lives.

-StoryBOX stimulates the use of the senses in language education.
-It enables those who teach group three of Dutch elementary schools to create a flexible, physical environment in which pupils explore language using technologically enhanced interactive objects.
+StoryBOX stimulated the use of the senses in language education.
+It enabled those who teach group three of Dutch elementary schools to create a flexible, physical environment in which pupils explore language using technologically enhanced interactive objects.

-StoryBOX creates an accessible and intuitive gaming environment for learning language and meaning.
+StoryBOX created an accessible and intuitive gaming environment for learning language and meaning.
 Gaming environments provide a safe and exciting place to experiment and explore the world.
 By playing games, cognitive and behavioral processes are being practiced, such as problem solving, vocabulary development and social skills.
 StoryBOX adds value for both teachers and pupils, by providing them with innovative tools.
-Pupils will connect words and concepts to their everyday lives, using blocks enhanced with displays, sensors and other electronics.
+Pupils connected words and concepts to their everyday lives, using blocks enhanced with displays, sensors and other electronics.

 Prototyping fulfilled an important role in the design process.
 By quickly materializing concepts, new ideas were generated and tested.
 Prototyping StoryBOX resulted in a fully functioning StoryBOX prototype that was evaluated in classrooms and was ready to be used.